Rancho Melijo

+With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
+As required by the Land Act of 1851, a claim for Rancho Melijo was filed with the Public Land Commission in 1852.

-The claim (91 SD) with the California Land Commission was rejected and failed in appeals to higher courts.
+The claim (91 SD) was rejected and failed in appeals to higher courts.
 The Argüello family retained some of the land, homesteading it in the vicinity of the ranch house north of the Otay River and by the bay.

 The Rancho Melijo included all of modern Imperial Beach, part of southwestern Chula Vista and the Tijuana River Valley, Otay Mesa West, Nestor and Palm City, neighborhoods of southern San Diego.
-The ranch house fell into ruin in the 20th century and was razed to make way for the I-5 freeway.
+The ranch house fell into ruin in the 20th century and was razed to make way for Interstate 5.